tobyfey/docassemble-lel/README.md

 #### Converting dict to attributes<a name="convertingdicttoattributes"></a>

-This is what causes .isrelevant to seem backwards - the user picks a child legal object to investigate by unclicking the checkbox, rather than clicking it.
+True and False can be switched in order to allow the following type of interaction- the user picks a child legal object to investigate by unclicking the checkbox, rather than clicking it.

 ```yaml
 generic object: LegalObject